CTPUG/pyntnclick/README-i18n.txt

 Just surround it with _( and ) like
   "Hello, world"    ->    _("Hello, world!")

-_() is a function that I placed in `gamelib/i18n.py' file, so you might want to import it first.
+_() is a function in `gamelib/i18n.py' file, so you might want to import it first.

   from gamelib.i18n import _

 And don't forget to update message catalogs with new strings.
 To do that just execute `update-po.sh' script.
 It collects all translatable strings from files that are specified in `po/POTFILES'.
-Make sure file you worked on is in there.
+Make sure the file you worked on is in there.